zoonk/.github/finances/README.md

 ## Investing

 We're not actively looking for investors, but we're open to discussing deals as long as you're aligned with how we want to run this company.
-See the [finances](./finances.md) and [compensation](./compensation.md) pages for more details.
-It's also good to have a look at [how we work](../how-we-work/README.md) and our [mission and values](https://zoonk.org/en/about).
+See [our values](../profile/about.md), [compensation](./compensation.md) and [how we work](../how-we-work/README.md) pages for more details.
 If you're still interested in becoming an investor after reading this, please reach out to will@zoonk.org.